The Best Bitcoin and Cryptocurrency Exchange Guide

 Bottom line – CFDs are very risky and are more suitable for experienced traders.

-Cross Asset Class Platforms
+Cross-Asset Class Platforms

-Examples of cross-asset platforms: Uphold, Bitpanda and eToro.
+Examples of cross-asset platforms: Uphold, Bitpanda, and eToro.

 P2P platforms

-Examples of P2P platforms: LocalCoinSwap, Paxful.
+Examples of reputable P2P platforms: LocalCoinSwap, and Paxful.

 3. What are the Best Bitcoin and Crypto Exchanges?